dd32/td-gh-ex/readme.txt

 3. Log into your WP admin panel and click on the Design tab.
 Now click on the Annina theme to activate it.

 == Changelog ==
+= Version 1.5.0 =
+* Now Annina is no longer compatible with WordPress 4.3 version or lower
+* Added icons to Categories Widget and Archives Widget
+* Minor bug fixes

 = Version 1.4.9 =
 * Now Annina is no longer compatible with WordPress 4.1 version or lower
 * Minor bug fixes